FWO: How do I complete the DMP section in my FWO application?

 Ghent University researchers can, for example, refer to the institutional information security policies, and document specific security measures.

-5. Are there other issues related to the data management you think relevant to mention? (max.
+5. Which other issues related to the data management are relevant to mention? (max.
 700 characters)

 For more information on Research Data Management, also see Ghent University's RDM webpages.